jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-What is new in the world?
-Nothing.
-What is old in the world?
-Nothing.
-Everything has always been and will always be.
+To have much learning and skill, to be well-trained in discipline, and good in speech — this is the highest blessing.
-- Sai Baba
+- The Buddha

-Updated on: [6/10/2023]
+Updated on: [6/11/2023]
 <!-- #quoteEnd -->
 </pre>